 When you hear of volunteering on a gap year, perhaps New Zealand isn’t the first country that pops up in most people’s heads.
 Nonetheless, New Zealand has communities, wildlife and wilderness that need your help.
 Volunteer projects, such as volunteering with the Department of Conservation or going on a “voluntour”, only require you to commit to a day, a week or a month.
 That makes it easy for us backpackers to incorporate volunteering into your New Zealand gap year, between working, travelling and WWOOFing, for example.
+Check out the list below for good reasons to volunteer during your gap year.

 To find some projects near you, browse the volunteer opportunities listed on our job listings page.

-1. Make a difference and “be the change you wish to see in the world”
+1. Make a difference and “Be the change you wish to see in the world”

 Gandhi’s quotes make a good start to any list, right?
 But true are his words!
-Choose an organisation to volunteer for with values close to your heart and get that good feeling you have when you make a step towards change!
+Choose an organisation to volunteer for with values close to your heart and get that good feeling you have when you take a step towards change!

 2. Do something different.
-Be a trail blazer!
+Be a trailblazer!

 Add a bit of spice to your gap year!
 Instead of coming back home with the standard story of: travel, fruit-picking, travel, waiting tables, travel, etc. Add volunteering into the mix to set yourself apart from the rest.